 - 5.10.1.
 The instructions for each individual enumerator position should be clearly written in detail on the survey specification, firstly stating where the enumerator is to be located, and then listing the full count/interview instructions for that enumerator. - 5.10.2.
 It may not always be the case that the enumerator is required to stand directly at a site access.
 In some specific cases an enumerator might be better positioned opposite an access (across the road for example), or between two separate access points (for example where one enumerator could easily cover both accesses).
 The wording of the enumerator location should always be clear, and if required, supported by photographs. - 5.10.3.
 The survey requirements of an individual enumerator should include the following: - (i) Direction(s) of trips to be recorded - (ii) Observational count types to be recorded (if applicable) - (iii) Details of interviews to be undertaken (if applicable) - (iv) Instructions on any head counts required (if applicable) - (v) Details of special survey conditions required (if applicable) - 5.10.4.
-There are different possible elements of observations/interviews for each individual enumerator, which are summarised as follows: - Observations: Recording various modes of transport directly. - Pedestrian/Public Transport User interview splits: Where pedestrians need to be split between pedestrians and public transport users through interview. - All-mode interviews: Where vehicles, vehicle occupants, cyclists (in some cases), pedestrians and public transport users need to be identified through interview.
-In the case of vehicles, the type of vehicle also needs to be identified (from the 7 standard TRICS vehicle classifications), and whether or not the vehicle parked or was picking up/dropping off passengers (so that the appropriate number of arrivals and departures can be correctly recorded).

-- Identification and exclusion of through trips: Where people walk through the site without visiting it, this needs to be identified by interview and excluded accordingly. - Any other special conditions: To be included as appropriate. - 5.10.5.
-It is highly recommended that the survey specification examples shown in Appendices B, C and D are used as general templates for specifications covering the 3 standard survey types ("Fully Observational", "Part Observational" and "Full Interview").
-However, it should be noted that specifications can differ significantly in complexity within each of these groupings, on a site-by-site basis, depending on individual circumstances.
+There are different possible elements of observations/interviews for each individual enumerator, which are summarised as follows: - Observations: Recording various modes of transport directly. - Non-vehicular mode interview splits: Where pedestrians/cyclists/scooter riders need to be split between all non-vehicular modes (including public transport users) through interview. - All-mode interviews: Where vehicles, vehicle occupants, cyclists (in some cases), scooter riders (in some cases), pedestrians and public transport users need to be identified through interview.
+In the case of vehicles, the type of vehicle also needs to be identified (from the 7 standard TRICS vehicle classifications), and whether or not the vehicle parked or was picking up/dropping off passengers (so that the appropriate number of arrivals and departures can be correctly recorded). - Identification and exclusion of through trips: Where people walk/cycle/scooter through the site without visiting it, this needs to be identified by interview and excluded accordingly. - Any other special conditions: To be included as appropriate. - 5.10.5.
+It is recommended that the survey specification examples shown in Appendices B, C and D are used as general templates for specifications covering the 3 standard survey types ("Fully Observational", "Part Observational" and "Full Interview").
+However, it should be noted that specifications can differ significantly in scale and complexity within each of these groupings, on a site-by-site basis, depending on individual circumstances, and so the examples provided are intended to just provide general guidance in terms of the various formats of survey specifications.
 Appendices E and F relate to "town centre" and "embedded" interview exception sites (see 4.10) which require a slightly different interview approach.
-Appendix G provides an example of a multi-modal specification at a school (see 4.11), and Appendix H provides an example of a multi-modal survey in Greater London (see 4.17), with additional public transport sub-modes being included.
+Appendices G and H provide examples of multi-modal specifications at primary and secondary schools (see 4.11), and Appendix I provides an example of a multi-modal survey in Greater London (see 4.17), with additional public transport sub-modes being included.